zhiburt/tabled/README.md

 If you have any ideas for an enhancement or have a question about `tabled` please file an issue.

 Bellow you will find a list of crates which do similar things or do something which `tabled` doesn't.

-You can find performance Comparison benchmarks for some of them [here](https://github.com/zhiburt/tabled/tree/comparision-libs-bench).
+You can find performance comparison benchmarks [here](https://github.com/zhiburt/tabled/tree/master/tabled/benches/lib_comp).

 The description is taken from the author's quotes.